-The overall results from the questionnaires, the interview as well as the reflective journals indicate that the majority of the teacher trainees started the training with very little confidence in English teaching.
-After the training received throughout the different modules along the two semesters of their first year of training in the CRMEF, the majority of the participants have developed their knowledge, skills and understanding English language teaching and learning, changed their attitudes and equally, increased their confidence in relation to teaching English.
-This was not only evident in the quantitative data, but was also confirmed through their comments about each specific aspect of their experiential learning during their training in the CRMEF.
+The overall results from the questionnaires, the interview, as well as the reflective journals indicate that the majority of the teacher trainees started the training with very little confidence in English teaching.
+After the training received throughout the different modules along the two semesters of their first year of training in the CRMEF, the majority of the participants have developed their knowledge, skills, and understanding of English language teaching and learning, changed their attitudes, and they have equally increased their confidence in relation to teaching English.
+This was not only evident in the quantitative data, but it was also confirmed through their comments about each specific aspect of their experiential learning during their training in the CRMEF.

 The results indicate that 78% of the participants were not confident to teach English at the start of the first semester, compared with 92% of the participants admitting they were confident to teach it at the end of their first training in the CRMEF.
-Confirming this are their responses and attitudes when asked if they are ready to teach English after their training, with 89.5% of the teacher trainees revealing that they are well equipped with the necessary techniques and strategies that will help them to teach English.
-This correlated with what has been advanced in the literature asserting that if learners are confident in the subject, then they are more likely to teach it (Bruce, 2001; Lazar, 2007; Russell-Bowie, Roche & Marsh, 1995; Welch, 1995).
+Confirming this are their responses and attitudes when asked if they are ready to teach English after their training.
+Thus, 89.5% of the teacher trainees revealed that they are well equipped with the necessary techniques and strategies that will help them to teach English.
+This correlated with what has been advanced in the literature asserting that if learners are confident in the subject, then they are more likely to teach it (Lazer, 2007; Russell-Bowie, Roche & Marsh, 1995; Welch, 1995).

-As well as developing their confidence in teaching English, both the quantitative and qualitative results indicate that the participants' attitudes to English teaching have changed significantly over the whole training year.
-As suggested in the literature, both experience and the opportunity for reflection are significant factors in changing learners' attitudes 'Bondy, Schmitz & Jhonson, 1993; Garman, 2010; Grouix, 2001; Haberman & Post, 1992; Deering & Starnutz, 1995).
+Through developing their confidence in teaching English, both the quantitative and qualitative results indicate that the participants' attitudes to

+English teaching have changed significantly over the whole training year.
+As suggested in the literature, both experience and the opportunity for reflection are significant factors in changing learners' attitudes (Bondy, Schmitz & Jhonson, 1993; Groulx, 2001; Deering & Starnutz, 1995).
 In fact, the participants were involved in a variety of learning experiences and reflective practices.
-These seem to be significant factors in changing their attitudes and shaping their perceptions.
+Therefore, these seem to be significant factors in changing their attitudes and shaping their perceptions.

 The two aspects of experience and reflection are also important stages in Kolb's Experiential Learning Theory (1984).
 The first stage (Concrete Experience) proves to be the most important element of the teacher trainees' experience leading to developing their confidence and competence in teaching English language.
-As seen in Table, the participants rank the face-to-face and experiential learning highest in developing their sense of competence in teaching English.
+As seen in the table, the participants rank the face-to-face and experiential learning highest in developing their sense of competence in teaching English.
 These include participating in lectures and training workshops, role-plays, simulations, peer-teaching, micro-teaching, teaching a sequence during the teaching practicum sessions, as well as teaching the whole lesson and taking the whole class responsibility during the practicum sessions.

 The second stage (Reflective Observation) is more important to more than half of the participants (63.5%) in developing their sense of competence to teach English.
 At the end of their first year of training in the CRMEF, they were required to think about what they had experienced, what and how they had learned during that year.
-The participants' comments reflect their excitement about what they have learned, how their skills and knowledge have developed and how their attitudes have changed.
-As confirmed in the literature, reflection proves to be an effective tool to facilitate the learning process and increase learners' knowledge and skills (Conrad and Hedin, 1990; Hatcher and Bingle, 1997; Liddell, Hubbard and Werner, 2000).
-In the present study, it proves to be an important factor in building teacher trainees' confidence and changing attitudes towards English language teaching.
+The participants' comments reflect their excitement about what they have learned, how their skills and knowledge have developed, and how their attitudes have changed.
+As confirmed in the literature, reflection proves to be an effective tool to facilitate the learning process and increase learners' knowledge and skills (Conrad & Hedin, 1990; Hatcher & Bringle, 1997; Liddell, Hubbard & Werner, 2000).
+Thus, this study proves to be an important factor in building teacher trainees' confidence and changing attitudes towards English language teaching.